CLEVELAND (AP) — An Ohio museum is encouraging breastfeeding after a Pennsylvania mother’s Facebook post drew a flurry of responses.

 Emily Locke, of Beaver Falls, said Monday that she was breastfeeding her 9-month-old at the Cleveland History Center over the weekend when an employee told her it violated the museum’s policy.
 When Locke refused to move, another employee approached her and told her she had to move to a private area.

 Center Director Angie Lowrie told cleveland.com (http://bit.ly/1UMS55J ) on Tuesday that the museum doesn’t prohibit breastfeeding and that the employees have been disciplined.

 “We are a family institution and welcome to all,” she said.
 “It is a safe place to come with a family, and women have every right to feed their children.”

 Lowrie responded to Locke’s post, apologizing.

-Lowrie says they’ve contacted the Ohio Breastfeeding Alliance and plan to train staff on how to address breastfeeding in public spaces.
+The museum has contacted the Ohio Breastfeeding Alliance, Lowrie said, and they plan to train staff on how to address breastfeeding in public spaces.

 Information from: cleveland.com, http://www.cleveland.com